eclipse-embed-cdt/web-jekyll/pages/plugins/prerquisites.md

 is **xpm** (the xPack Package Manager), which is a **Node.js** portable application.

+To build projects, on Windows it is necessary to install **make**, available from the **Windows Build Tools**.

+To build Arm projects, an **Arm toolchain** is required; similarly, for RISC-V projects, a **RISC-V toolchain** is required.

+To debug projects, a JTAG probe is necessary together with the software to access it, for example the **SEGGER J-Link** software, or **OpenOCD**.

+To run debug sessions without actual hardware, the **QEMU Arm** emulator is necessary (the blinky tutorial mandates it).

+All of these additional tools can be installed as xPacks, which makes **xpm** a very convenient tool.

 ## Prerequisites

 The following section covers the common Windows/macOS/Linux platforms;